gicentre/litvis/documents/tutorials/introducingElm/elmIntroduction3.md

 ## Tagged custom types

-The real power and flexiblity of custom types comes when they contain _tags_ similar to function parameters.
+The real power and flexibility of custom types comes when they contain _tags_ similar to function parameters.
 A tag is simply another type that follows a constructor and allows it to carry extra information.

 ```elm {l raw siding}